-A new generation of offshore
+A new generation of offshore incorporations

-Succession planning around offshore incorporations, particularly where companies are controlled by one individual, needs careful consideration.
-Problems can arise where a significant proportion of shares in a BVI company are held by a foreign-domiciled deceased individual with a foreign will or no valid will, particularly where the deceased was the sole director of the company.
+Succession planning for offshore incorporations, particularly those where companies are controlled by one individual, needs careful consideration.
+Problems can arise where a significant proportion of shares in a BVI company are held by a foreign-domiciled deceased individual with a foreign will or no valid will at all, particularly where the deceased was the sole director of the company.